 What will my Organic UTMs look like in Wicked?

-To see a full breakdown of how the UTMs for Organic traffic are organized, please click:
+Check out the resource below to see a full breakdown of how the UTMs for Organic traffic is categorized in Wicked Reports:

 How to Manually Add UTMs that Will be Categorized as "Organic" in Wicked

 If you want something to be specified as organic inside of Wicked that isn't already, you'll need to set the UTM term parameter as "organic traffic" or "organictraffic" (ex: utm_term=organictraffic).
 When this is done, this traffic will be tucked under the Organic quickfilter, along with the other organic traffic.